When does the residency start?

 Within 1 week of the match results being released:

-• Go to the NABP website and create an account and apply for the exams.
+- Go to the NABP website and create an account and apply for the exam.

-• Schedule your examinations for the earliest date possible (prior to your residency start date).
+- Schedule your examination for the earliest date possible (prior to your residency start date).
 It is expected that incoming residents will drive up to 120 miles (2 hours) to identify a testing center with an available date.

-• Once confirmed, email your exam dates to the PGY1 Residency Program Director.
+- Once confirmed, email your exam date to the PGY1 Residency Program Director.

 Licensure Resources